 Dark Long Hair with Cute Hair Bangs

 The girl-next-door look is one snip away!
-Get into style with full cute bangs and layered tresses on long black hair.
+Get into style with wispy cute bangs and layered tresses on long black hair.

 Long Wavy Hair with Thick Bangs